na-na-hi/renget/archive/CharacterProvider-Quick-Replies.md

 ##### Note:
 If you don't want any "indication" for the sent prompt injections in your messages, delete the icon and text before the <request> in the custom message.
 I've added two linebreaks to separate your message from the "indicator".
 If you are using the presets, when trying to switch to a different set (e.g., 'Casual Actions'), make sure your message field is empty, or it will send the message you've typed instead of switching to a different preset.

-!!!
-NOTE
-	**SUGGESTION FOR ST DEVELOPERS:** This feature would work significantly better if there was an option to turn on "Replace the JB with custom message" instead of using this for text insertions that may contradict JBs or be ignored on some LLMs completely.
-This would make the chatting experience more flexible.
-Especially if the "replacement" prompt would stay attached to the message it was sent with so we can swipe and save nerves and tokens.
-If you've used DungeonAI, you know what I am talking about.
-This is an obvious feature most of the front-ends lack.

 ####
 - - -